dianeyeo/mth251/slides.md

 <!--
 Tree is collection of data in hierarchical structure.
 Each element in the tree is called node but unlike Linked list, tree node can have multiple links to the others, the link is called edge.

+node may have contain additional information, this additional information is called "payload".
+Payload information is not central to tree algorithm, it is often critical and useful in applications that make use of trees.

+edge is another fundamental part of tree, it connects two nodes. node has one incoming edge from another node and can have multiple outgoing edges.
-We have different nodes in a tree, first node is root, no parent, only one root in a tree.
+Height:  no. edges in longest path from the node to the leaf We have different nodes in a tree, first node is root, no parent, only one root in a tree. leaf nodes have no outgoing edges.

-The degree of a node is the total numbers of links or total numbers of child nodes.
+The degree of a node is the total numbers of outgoing edges or total numbers of child nodes.

+Path: an ordered list of nodes that are connected by edges: A -> B -> D -> H

 SubTree: child node forms a tree recursively.

+Level: no. edges in path from root to the node

-Path: sequence of nodes and edges from one node to the other, A -> B -> D -> E -->
+Depth: no. edges in path from the node to the root
+-->

 ---